Toad and Hen watch as costumed ticks approach the door

 What is the 72-hour window?

-A single dose of doxycycline taken within 72 hours of a deer tick bite can reduce Lyme risk by up to 87%.
-After that window, prophylaxis is no longer recommended — and if Lyme develops, treatment requires weeks of antibiotics.
+A single dose of doxycycline taken within 72 hours of a high-risk Ixodes tick bite can reduce Lyme risk by 87% (Nadelman et al., NEJM 2001).
+After that window, prophylaxis is no longer recommended — and if Lyme develops, treatment requires a longer course of antibiotics under separate care.

 Is one dose really enough?